Acbyke/Acbyke/README.md

-# 👋 Hi, I’m @Acbyke.
+# 👋 Hi, I’m Gudy.
 <!---
-Acbyke/About is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Gudy/About is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

 I am Interested in data analytics and passionate about the efficiencies of the 3Ps.
 People, Planet, and Profit.

-class AboutMe {
-    static socials() {
 linkedin = 'www.linkedin.com/in/goodluck-c-adimuko'